 Data analysis frequently includes computation of summary statistics and their standard errors, confidence intervals, tests of hypotheses relative to the parameters, and model validation (goodness of fit tests).
-The protocol will address the specific statistical procedures to be used, the reliability of computations, appropriateness of the models as a framework for investigating the study questions and robustness of statistical procedure to model inaccuracies.
+Specific statistical procedures, programs, and code to be used should be documented either in the protocol or in a separate document.
+HEI staff may require submissions of these procedures during the course of the study or the review of the final reports.